-How to Prepare Your Screen Enclosure for Hurricane Season in South Florida
+Prepare Your Screen Enclosure for Hurricane Season in South Florida

 Is Your Screen Enclosure Ready for Hurricane Season?

-In South Florida, June 1st isn't just a date on the calendar — it's the official start of hurricane season, and it arrives fast.
+In South Florida, June 1st isn't just a date on the calendar — it's the official start of the 2026 hurricane season, and it arrives fast.
 If you have a pool screen enclosure or patio screen room, now is the time to assess its condition, make any necessary repairs, and take the steps that could mean the difference between a structure that weathers the season and one that doesn't.

 At AB Aluminum & Screens, we've been installing and repairing screen enclosures across Miami-Dade, Broward, and Palm Beach for 15+ years.
 We see the same pattern every year: homeowners who prepared their enclosures in April and May sail through storm season without incident.
 Those who didn't often face costly repairs in the aftermath.
 This guide is designed to help you be in the first group.